 ORIGINS OF JERK COOKING

 Jerk cooking means grilling or smoking meats after covering them with a very spicy seasoning mixture called “jerk spice.”
 This special blend usually contains allspice, Scotch bonnet peppers, and other spices like cinnamon and nutmeg.
 The meat (often chicken or pork) gets an amazing smoky flavor from being cooked over pimento wood.

 Jerk chicken is probably the most well-known jerk dish.
 The chicken is rubbed with the jerk seasoning mix, then smoked low and slow until super tender and infused with that signature spicy-sweet jerk taste.
 But you can also do jerk pork, jerk fish, or even jerk veggies using the same method.
+If you’re new to this, our First Timer’s Guide is the perfect starting point.

+ORIGINS OF JERK COOKING